Call Us 24/7 FREE Consultation

 Distracted driving is a serious issue across the country.
 Unfortunately, it is no different in Seattle.

-Distracted Driving Accident Lawyer Many people compare this issue to the challenge of getting drivers and passengers to buckle up a few decades ago.
+Distracted Driving Accident Lawyer in Seattle Many people compare this issue to the challenge of getting drivers and passengers to buckle up a few decades ago.
 While campaigns have been launched to encourage drivers to avoid distractions, this is a change that is going to take time.

 The good news is that today, 91% of people buckle up in a vehicle.
 This shows there is hope for cases of distracted driving.